Ensuring premises selling alcohol meet their licensing requirements

 Training is available for sellers and servers of alcohol

-Community and Public Health’s Alcohol Licensing Officers support Licensed Controller Qualification Training – a requirement for a General or Club Manager’s Certificate.
+Community and Public Health’s Alcohol Licensing Officers support Licensed Controller Qualification training – a requirement for a Duty Manager’s Certificate.

 Online training for sellers and servers of alcohol is available through ServeWise.
-ServeWise is a new free national e-Learning tool for both on- and off-licensed premises.
-The modules focus on intoxication, minors, server intervention and host responsibility, and take approximately an hour to complete.
+ServeWise is a free national e-Learning tool for both on- and off-licensed premises.
+The modules focus on intoxication, minors, server intervention and host responsibility.
+The training programme takes a total of an hour to complete.

 Contact your local CPH office for further information: